 Courses awarded by our partner universities (City University London and London Metropolitan University) are listed on UCAS under the partner university.

-If you still wish to find a place for this year then applications received before 6pm on 30 June 2016 will be considered but only if course places are still available.
+Applications received before 6pm on 30 June 2017 will be considered but only if course places are still available.

 If you've any questions about the UCAS application process, take a look at our Higher Education FAQs.

 - 15 January: first deadline for applications

 - 24 March: deadline for some art and design courses including Fashion with Textiles FdA and Photography FdA.

 - 30 June: final deadline for applications.
 All UCAS applications must be received by 6pm on this date to be considered but only if course places are still available.
 Applications received after 6pm on 30 June 2017 will be entered into Clearing.